hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 Setting up an online workshop takes time, but a good setup paves the way for a great workshop.
 Many of these features are a good idea at all workshops!
 In an online environment, they are particularly important because they give time and space to things that can no longer resolve themselves through classroom interactions.

 #### Take attendance (optional)
 At online workshops (and sometimes in-person ones too!), we often use collaborative documents in place of paper sign-in sheets.
 However, it is important to keep in mind that these documents are public and persistent.
-Personal information may be requested but should never be required on a collaborative document.
+Personal information (e.g. names, email addresses) may be requested but should never be required on a collaborative document.
 Another way of taking attendance is to save screenshots of the participants list on your video conferencing platform.
 Screenshots are also useful for keeping track of groups assigned to breakout rooms.

 #### Have everyone introduce themselves